Tensor decompositions for learning latent variable models

 An eigenvector $u$ for a matrix $M$ satisfies $M(I,u) = \lambda u$, for some scalar $\lambda$.
 We say a unit vector $u \in \R^n$ is an \emph{eigenvector} of $T$, with corresponding \emph{eigenvalue} $\lambda \in \R$, if

 (To simplify the discussion, we assume throughout that eigenvectors have unit norm; otherwise, for scaling reasons, we replace the above equation with $T(I,u,u) = \lambda \|u\| u$.)
-This concept was originally introduced in~\cite{lim_tensoreig,qi2005eigenvalues}.
+This concept was originally introduced by~\citet{lim_tensoreig} and \citet{qi2005eigenvalues}.
 For orthogonally decomposable tensors $T = \sum_{i=1}^k \lambda_i v_i^{\otimes 3}$,

 By the orthogonality of the $v_i$, it is clear that $T(I,v_i,v_i) = \lambda_i v_i$ for all $i \in [k]$.
 Therefore each $(v_i,\lambda_i)$ is an eigenvector/eigenvalue pair.

 There are a number of subtle differences compared to the matrix case that arise as a result of the non-linearity of~\eqref{eq:tensor-map}.
 First, even with the multiplicity $\lambda_1 = \lambda_2 = \lambda$, a linear combination $u := c_1 v_1 +c_2 v_2$ may \emph{not} be an eigenvector.
 In particular,